Web Analytics Made Easy -

 Classical utilitarianism

 Some philosophers claim that – without the perspective of future happiness – humanity would fall in a deep depression and that “we” are therefore forced to think positively [Scheffler].
-For an answer to this argument see [Hampe 2015].
+Michale Hampe replies that this position might lead to a form of forced optimism, which can be unrealistic and potentially harmful.
+He emphasizes the importance of finding meaning and satisfaction in the present [Hampe 2015].

 Depression